Ikromov247/bump_version/README.md

 - Invalid version format:
   - Reason: the tool could not find the version number.
 Your version possibly does not match supported patterns.

-- Current version is a git tag:
-  - Reason: You're trying to bump a version that is currently a git tag.
-  - Solution: Use the `--force` flag to convert it to a semantic version.

-- Current version is semantic:
-  - Reason: You're trying to replace a semantic version with a git tag.
-  - Solution: Use `--git --force` to replace the semantic version with a git tag.

 - File or permission errors:
   - Reason: the tool could not open or write to specified files.